 A-G Requirements...
 If you are planning on applying to the UC/CSU, you must pay attention to A-G requirements.
 Double check the course catalog for the A-G class list and make sure you are meeting this requirement.
 Remember they will not accept any 'D' grades.

 College Planning...
 Not sure how to get started?
 Have questions about how the College admission process works? need general information on financial aid or scholarships?
 CaliforniaColleges.edu is an awesome site that helps walk you through the process, and gives a ton of great information...

 Scholarship Information...
-If you would like to search for scholarships, or get information on the Murrieta High Schools' Scholarship Foundation, click the following links!
+If you would like to search for scholarships, click the following link!

 Recommendation Letters...If you are going to need a recommendation letter, please download the Recommendation Request Form.
 Fill out the form and give it to the staff member you have asked to write your letter (you can save & print or email).
 Remember to give your staff member a week or so to write the letter.
 Please don't bring the Recommendation Request Form on a Thursday and expect a letter by Friday, we want to do a good job, give us some time.